RiddleTime/Race-Element/_posts/2023-02-21-how-to-use-huds.md

 Activated HUDs can be moved with the mouse by enabling the \'movement mode\'.
 You can toggle the movement mode by:
 - Keyboard: Control + Home
-- Click the movement mode button.
+- Click the movement mode button in the bottom right.
 - Clicking your scroll wheel(middle mouse button) in the right side panel.

 ## Customization